 If you are going through hair loss at the time of your transplant, the surgeon may recommend waiting depending on the type of hair loss you are suffering from.
 For example, if you are suffering from an illness that causes hair loss, a form of alopecia that is still active or have a disease or illness on your scalp, they may suggest an alternative date further down the line in order to enhance your results and reduce the chance of any shedding post-procedure.

 Each surgeon available at Longevita has a wealth of experience in hair transplant procedures and aftercare and will take each individual into account.
-With check-ups at month one, three, six, nine and twelve, we will also be able to provide advice or treatments to ensure things continue to progress healthily.
+We also provide aftercare service to ensure things continue to progress healthily.

 For more information on our hair transplants, or the answer to how long does a hair transplant last, feel free to contact our call centre on 0845 5198 948.